ZachBaird/tictactoe/readme.md

 ## The Files

-There are 5 files inside the `dist` folder:
+There are 5 files inside the `lib` folder:

 * board.rb - static class for printing out the board
 * gamestate.rb - holds the GameState class, which contains the game's state and APIs to mutate the data